ManticoreGamesInc/platform-documentation/src/patch_notes/patch_notes.md

 - All Effects should now properly respect the auto-play flag when effect elements are in a mixed state.
 - Improved Decal performance.
 - Interactable triggers that are in a static or default context now fire an interacted event on both client and server.
 An interactable trigger in a client context will fire interacted event on the client only.
 Interactable triggers will not work under a server context and will throw a warning.
-- Framerate is limited to 30FPS when running in the frontend to reduce power usage and heat on laptops.
+- Framerate is limited to 30FPS while in the main menus to reduce power usage and heat on laptops.
 - Saving a file with a long path will report "File path too long" instead of a generic error message.
 - Improved the look + feel of the terrain creator panel.
 - Move handling of requesting and saving player profile data from the game runtime to player state so it can handle late arrival of a replicated IDs in a network environment and ignore unset ones so the bots won't spam in preview.